-Background: Article 9-A taxpayers are required to compute their tax liability under four different bases and pay the highest resulting tax.
-Currently, the capital base tax is assessed at a rate of .178 percent on each dollar of capital with a limitation on liability of \$350,000 for manufacturers and \$1 million for non-manufacturers.
-The entire net income base rate reduction enacted at part of the 2007-08 Executive Budget created a definition of manufacturer that differs from the definition under the capital base.
-The result is that the same taxpayer may be considered a manufacturer for one base but not the other.
+3. Proposal to Clarify the Definition of "Manufacturer" Under the Capital Base Background: Article 9-A taxpayers are required to compute their tax liability under four different bases and pay the highest resulting tax.
+Currently, the capital base tax is assessed at a rate of .15 percent on each dollar of capital with a limitation on liability of \$350,000 for manufacturers and qualified emerging technology companies and \$10 million for non-manufacturers.
+For tax years beginning on or after January 1, 2011, the \$10 million cap will revert back to a \$1 million cap.
+The definition of manufacturer under the entire net income base differs from the definition under the capital base.
+This inconsistency results in the same taxpayer being considered a manufacturer for one base but not the other.